DataDog/integrations-core/docs/dev/legacy.md

 #### `conf.yaml.example`

-In order to install your integration, users need to configure the integration for their specific instances.
+In order to install your Integration, users need to configure the Integration for their specific instances.
 To do this, they'll copy the `conf.yaml.example` file that you provide into their Agent's `conf.d` directory, then update it with their instance specific information.

 Your `conf.yaml.example` file should provide two sections: